versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataProducer.md

 #### dataProducer.closed
 {: #dataProducer-closed .code}

-Whether the producer is closed.
+Whether the data producer is closed.

 > `@type` Boolean, read only